A record of how a private system became a public one.

 If algorithms can shape outcomes with such precision, why does my own life feel so diffuse?

 I name it RADIX.
 Latin.
 Root.
 A counterweight to the modern systems I'm immersed in.
+A possibility to rearrange my internal thinking for the better.

 For three years, RADIX exists without permission.